FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 According to travel.gov.gr : “as of May 1st, 2022 and for as long as the epidemiological data allow so, all travellers arriving in Greece, regardless of their country of origin, are no longer required to display a valid certificate of vaccination or recovery from COVID-19, or evidence of a negative test result from SARS-CoV-2 infection (PCR or Rapid Antigen test).”

-Also, all passengers traveling on international flights to Greece are no longer required to fill in and electronically submit the Passenger Locator Form (PLF) ; nevertheless, doing so would enable the traveller to issue an EU Certificate of negative or positive COVID-19 test result.
+Also, all passengers traveling on international flights to Greece are no longer required to fill in and electronically submit the Passenger Locator Form (PLF) ; nevertheless, doing so would enable the traveler to issue an EU Certificate of negative or positive COVID-19 test result.

 For the latest information regarding entry to Greece please see the Greek Government’s Protocol for Arrivals in and Departures from Greece and the Athens Airport’s FAQ section on COVID-19.